-The Retirement System's investment experience for 2020 was a gain of 8.6%, which was above its target assumption of 7.00%.
-In recognition of the effects of inflation on pensioner annuities, the Board elected to grant a 1% Cost of Living Adjustment to retirees in 2020 and will revisit the issue in 2021, as it does each year.
+As it had in 2020, the COVID-19 pandemic continued to create challenges well into 2021.
+Despite the conditions, the Retirement System's staff continued to provide reliable service to its members.
+In addition, investment experience for 2021 was a gain of 10.3%, which was above its target assumption of 6.75%.
+Further, in recognition of the effects of inflation on pensioner annuities, the Board elected to grant a 1% Cost of Living Adjustment to retirees in 2021.

 At the outset of 2020, the Board began certain legislative initiatives designed to improve the sustainability of the Plan for future participants.
-Unfortunately, those efforts came to a halt due to the pandemic, and while the Board plans to pursue those same initiatives in 2021, the outcome is no more certain.
-In 2020, the Retirement System was able to make a number of strategic changes to its investment portfolio, as recommended by its investment advisor and to actuarial assumptions within the purview of the Board.
-Those adjustments were designed to improve the long-term health of the Retirement System.
+Though efforts continued into 2021, ultimately no changes were sustained.
+The Retirement System continued to make strategic changes to its investment portfolio, as recommended by its investment advisor, but no modifications were made to actuarial assumptions.